 Time synchronization in NetWare 5 always uses TimeSync, whether servers are using IP only, IPX only, or IPX and IP protocols.
-The timesync.nlm is automatically installed by the NetWare server installation program, but ntp.nlm must be manually loaded whenever the network has an IP stack in use.
+The TIMESYNC.NLM module is automatically installed by NetWare, but NTP.NLM must be manually loaded whenever the network has an IP stack in use.